-Alcatraz Island, also known as “The Rock,” was home to some of the countries most notorious prisoners during its tenure as a penitentiary.
-Now it is an incredibly popular part of the National Parks System that draws thousands of visitors a day and often books out weeks in advance.
-It was one of those places that I always avoided because I felt like it would be too touristy and not that enjoyable, but boy was I wrong.
-This entire experience is fantastic, from the boat over, to the audio tour through the cell.
+Alcatraz Island, also known as “The Rock,” was home to some of the countries most notorious prisoners during its tenure as a prison.
+Now it is a popular part of the national park system that draws thousands of visitors a day and often books out weeks in advance.
+It was one of those places that I always avoided because I felt like it would be too touristy, but boy was I wrong.
+This entire experience is fantastic, from the boat over, to the audio tour through the cells.
 If you are spending some time in San Francisco, then I highly recommend it.
 Here is all the information as well as some tips to make the most of your day on Alcatraz.

 - Books out weeks in advance especially during summer and weekends

 - Arrive 30 minutes before your departure time